Updated September 26, 2008 URL is www.tentativetimes.net/dean/faq.html

-The 2008 James Dean Festival in Fairmount, Indiana includes:
+The 2010 James Dean Festival in Fairmount, Indiana includes:

-Thursday night, September 26th Lions Club car show downtown Fairmount
+Thursday night, September 23rd Lions Club car show downtown Fairmount

 Dance contests, Lookalike Contests and Bands Saturday night

-More music and events throughout the festival
+More music and events throughout the festival.

 A huge, spectacular new screen to show all events at the new stage, including bands at the car show.
 The new screen is in the new stage area toward the south end of Main Street.